discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 **Casual Sophie - Jin Su Liang.9036**

-*Please feel free to contact me if you need any further information.*
+*Feel free to contact me if you need any further information.*

 </GridItem>